-Founding Director, Center on Law and Policy for the Americas
+Founding Director, Initiative on Global Law and Policy for the Americas

 University of Houston Honors College (BA)

 University of Houston Law Center (JD)

 Her publications, which have appeared in top 50 law reviews, books, and peer-reviewed journals, examine the relationship between international trade and investment with domestic regulatory structures, specifically in the areas of energy and the environment, sustainable development, and international consumer protection law.
 Her recent research focuses more specifically on the trade implications of local decarbonization strategies in national efforts to mitigate for environmental challenges.
 Due to her expertise on NAFTA and international trade, she has been interviewed by media outlets including the Dallas Morning News and Bloomberg BNA News.
 Her current book project examines the local and global dimensions of sustainability concerning the environment, and proposes a new legal framework for trade and sustainable development.
 Professor Trujillo has been invited to participate in various grant-funded projects investigating issues concerning environment and trade, including through the Rice University Baker Institute for Public Policy, Texas A&M University Energy Institute and Texas A&M University Engineering Experiment Station and partnered by other academic institutions such as the University of Texas, Louisiana State University, Florida Atlantic University, Mississippi State University, and Tuskegee University, will focus on Gulf Coast disaster control strategies for the manufacturing sector.

 In 2017, Professor Trujillo was elected to the American Law Institute and in 2018, to the Executive Council of the American Society of International Law where she also serves on the Strategic Initiatives and Book Awards Committees.
 The Massachusetts Association of Hispanic Attorneys named Professor Trujillo “Latina Trailblazer in the Law” in 2012.
 She currently serves on the Action Committee of the Texas Bar International Law Section.

 Balancing Sustainability, the Right to Regulate, and the Need for Investor Protection: Lessons from the Trade Regime, 59 Boston College Law Review 2734 (2018)